Obituary of Edwin "Ted" John Pettit

 The family respectfully declines flowers and requests, if people so wish, donations be made to a charity of their choice, or donations be made to the Bridgetown Salvation Army or the Bridgetown and Area Food Bank Association.
 On line condolences may be made by visiting www.kaulbachfamilyfuneralhome.com

-To send flowers to the family of Edwin "Ted" Pettit, please visit Tribute Store
+To plant a tree in memory of Edwin "Ted" Pettit, please visit Tribute Store